-Study questions the relevance of SCIP benchmarks among CABG patientsNovember 9th, 2012 in Surgery
+Study questions the relevance of SCIP benchmarks among CABG patientsNovember 9, 2012 in Medicine & Health / Surgery

 Cardiothoracic surgeons and endocrinologists from Boston Medical Center (BMC) have found that among patients undergoing coronary artery bypass graft (CABG) surgery, achieving Surgical Care Improvement Project (SCIP) benchmarks for glycemic control may be irrelevant when perioperative continuous insulin infusion protocols are implemented.
 These findings appear on-line in the Journal of Thoracic and Cardiovascular Surgery.